To find exciting experiences along the Winding Road, visit our experience sector pages:

-The most important part of this brand is our belief in the future of communities–those both described as communities of people with common interests and as physical communities where people live, work and play in proximity to each other.
-The Winding Road catalog is very much about the experiences and products created by people with common interests in the arts, local food, history and the outdoor recreation/environmental communities.
+The most important part of this brand is our belief in the importance of communities–both communities of people with common interests and physical communities where people live, work and play in proximity to each other.
+The Winding Road catalog is about showcasing and promoting the experiences and products created by people with common interests in the arts, local food, history, story-telling, outdoor recreation, and the environment.
 But we want to take a moment to talk about physical destinations in our region that are working hard to be centers of creativity and destinations for visitors.
 We can’t feature them all, but what follows is a look at a few worth your attention as you travel The Winding Road.

 Athens Arguably the most fascinating city in The Winding Road region is college town Athens, home to the first public university in the Northwest Territory.
 Athens and its surrounding hillside and communities hold many treasures: its local foods scene with one of the nation’s best Farmer’s Markets and iconic local food producers such as Shagbark Mill, Vino De Milo, and nearby Snowville Creamery.
 Local eateries abound with eating experiences at the worker-owned Casa Nueva, Village Bakery, and Burrito Buggy emblazoned on the pallets of all who pass through these hills.
 There’s the Dairy Barn Cultural Arts Center, Ohio Brew Week, Boogie on the Bricks, the Athens Film Festival, and the annual Halloween bash!
 Social consciousness abounds here with Bounty on the Bricks, Martin Luther King Day, Veteran’s Day, and courthouse peace vigils bringing the populace to the streets So does music, with live bands in bars on Court Street, concerts and the Marching 110, the most exciting band in the land, keeping all in dance mode.
 OU sports, theater and spring fests add to the charm.
 And then there’s the architecture,the idyllic college green and campus, the Ridges, and brick streets among the most cherished being the home of Court Street Shuffle.
 So if you want to start your exploration on the Winding Road, begin here, or save the best for last, on the banks of the Hocking River way down in Athens County where creativity is a staple.